Michigan Matters: “Help Wanted!” Growing Woe for Business

 Then Prashant Salla, an engineer who started his company, FixMyCar, in 2018 in Ann Arbor, is now offering mechanics who come to one’s home or business.

-He talked about securing start up funding for his company and growing his business — which has locations in Houston and Dallas as he looks to other markets.MORE NEWS: Michigan Restricts Use Of Restraints On Teens In Courts
+He talked about securing start up funding for his company and growing his business — which has locations in Houston and Dallas as he looks to other markets.MORE NEWS: FDA Approves Longer Shelf Life For J&J COVID-19 Vaccine

 Watch Michigan Matters at its new time, Sunday at 8am on CBS 62